cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 - no arm shells

 *Future Todo's*
-- create more formal handshake OR use TCP
+- create more formal handshake
+    - modulize this so that upon reset / start of new scene / regular startup; the handshake will commence
 - organize initialization of packets and variables in one script / object
+- Put all global variables in ONE object / asset
 - go through scripts and double check initialization vals
 -
 *Features List for 2nd Inchstone*